opensafely-core/research-template-docker/docs/adr/0009-collection-of-usage-metrics.md

 We will not know what opensafely-cli commands are being used by users, but this sort of telemetry is arguably orthogonal from usage of Codespaces.

-We believe this data processing is legitimate and our users would not be surprised to find out of its existence.
+We believe this data processing is legitimate and our users would not be surprised to find out about its existence.